erikabp123/ClassicAddonManager/Readme.md

     Classic Addon Manager.exe
 ```

-Optionally you can also start the jar file manually through the command line, but this is not recommended.
+Optionally you can also start the jar file manually through the command line, but this is HIGHLY discouraged.

 ```
     java --illegal-access=deny -jar ClassicAddonManager.jar